focustense/easymod/NPC Bundler/Backlog.md

   - Automating the CK is not; but it might be possible to "mix" facegen files by e.g. taking the head node from one and hair from another.
   - De-wiggify project has proven that this *is* possible in limited scope.
-- Hair-only mod support (VHR, ApachiiHair3DNPC, etc.)
-  - Unsure how to "preview" this, but execution seems possible now with NIF edits
 - Automatic hair physics replacement (when available)
   - i.e. given an original ESP and a physics version, replace all of the form links and facegen sub-meshes for some or all NPCs.